CenturyLinkCloud/PublicKB/Release Notes/2016/2016-09-13-cloud-platform-release-notes.md

   * __Control Portal - Minor User Interface improvements__

-  We resolved the following bugs on our Control Portal user interface:

-    - Sometimes, when a user tried to create a new server but hit an account resource limit, the error notification message they received didn't clearly indicate why they couldn't create a server.
+    - Occasionally, when a user tried to create a new server but hit an account resource limit, the error notification message they received didn't clearly indicate why they couldn't create a server.
     - The user flow for creating new Anti Affinity policies from the new server page was broken.